JK-Tech24/MSc-AI-ePortfolio/index.md

 ## Dissertation

-The final version presented here is aligned with the corrected dissertation, the evaluated dashboard run, and the uploaded workflow diagram.
-It shows how the framework combines EVM indicators, interpretable scoring, and comparative AI components to support more practical and transparent decision-making in construction project management.
+My dissertation is included in the **MSc Computing Project** section of this repository.
+It focuses on developing an **AI-powered early-warning framework** for the early detection and mitigation of delays and cost overruns in construction project management, using project-controls data and a transparent dashboard-based approach.
+The framework combines EVM indicators, interpretable scoring, and comparative AI components to support practical decision-making.

 ---